 Of the complications that directly result from portal hypertension; the development of varices and variceal haemorrhage (VH) is one of the most significant.
 The management for varices and variceal haemorrhage has markedly advanced over the past decades due to research on animal models, introduction of new effective treatments and many randomized clinical trials.
-Through consensus conferences definitions and validated endpoints have been agreed and practice recommendations made.
+Through consensus conferences, definitions and validated endpoints have been agreed and practice recommendations made.
+As a consequence of consensus conferences and an evolution in disease definitions and understanding, definitions and validated endpoints have been agreed and practice recommendations made.
 The most recent consensus conference was the 6th Baveno Consensus Workshop 20153.
 These inform the British Society of Gastroenterology (BSG) guidance 4.

-Following the above consensus conferences oesophageal varices (OV) are graded by size or features evident at oesophago-gastric duodenoscopy (OGD) consistent with increased risk of future bleeding (high risk stigmata).
+Following the above consensus conferences, oesophageal varices (OV) are graded by size or features evident at oesophago-gastric duodenoscopy (OGD) consistent with increased risk of future bleeding (high risk stigmata).
 Grading of OV is by endoscopic appearance or estimation of diameter (≤5mm is deemed small) and directly affects the risk of VH or death (Appendix 1).